 - Loose eyelid skin that is obscuring vision.

 - Difficulty applying makeup due to insufficient upper eyelid surface.

 - Crepe-paper skin on the upper-lower eyelids.

 - Dark circles or bags on the lower eyelids.

 - Cosmetic blepharoplasty is conducted on the upper or lower eyelids to smooth and tighten surfaces for a refreshed appearance

 - Functional blepharoplasty is conducted on the upper eyelids to remove tissue that is drooping into the field of vision.

 Upper eyelid surgery focuses on the excess skin and fat of the upper eyelids and usually involves the removal of skin and fat where necessary.

 Lower eyelid surgery focuses on the excess skin and fat of the lower eyelids and may involve the removal or repositioning of fatty tissue to smooth puffiness away from this area.
 Excess skin is trimmed to create long-lasting results.
 In patients where there is a “hollowed out” appearance, this can be coupled with fat transfer to add fat where needed

 Blepharoplasty is performed as an outpatient procedure.
 Patients are made comfortable with a local anesthetic that numbs the nerve endings around the eyes.
 Sedation may also be administered for comfort.
-The entire surgery can last from one to two hours.
-Both the upper and lower eyelids may be treated in the same procedure if so desired.

 Lower Blepharoplasty is conducted through discreet or completely hidden incisions.
 Similar to the upper eyelids, the area beneath the eyes is modified through fat repositioning and tissue-tightening.
 Excess skin is trimmed and incisions are closed.